Can you go a week without acquiring/using any new disposable plastic items?

 What did I take away from this challenge?

-In my experience, it is impossible to obtain what today we call ‘normal’ groceries without adding disposable plastic to the world.
+In my experience, it is nearly (but not totally) impossible to obtain what today we call ‘normal’ groceries without adding disposable plastic to the world.
 It’s that simple.
-It’s not a matter of purchasing at a different local store for this or that… It’s simply not possible.
+It’s not a matter of purchasing at a different local store for this or that… It’s simply almost impossible.
 For instance, there were zero alternatives available to me in anywhere within a 50 mile radius (and yes, I went hunting) for me to purchase meats that were not packaged in disposable plastic.
 Yes, I could purchase fruits and vegetables plastic-free, but that was largely where the quest ended.

 So, unless I wish to exist on only fruit and vegetables at home and dining out for every other form of food – and to forego toothpaste, shampoo… the list goes on…